 Forest Field Day

-Forest Field Days is a dynamic and engaging program for years 3-6 students and teachers, promoting awareness of the importance of forests.
+Forest Field Day is a dynamic and engaging program for years 3-6 students and teachers, promoting awareness of the importance of forests and forest management.
 The program makes links to the Science, HASS and Design and Technology curriculum and fosters citizenship, critical-thinking, and problem solving in students.

-Students have the opportunity to meet professionals in the field and learn how forests are managed, exploring the features of a forest including, water, soils, wildlife and the ways that we interact with forest landscapes and the role we can all play in the future of forests.
+Students have the opportunity to meet professionals in the field and learn how forests are managed, exploring the features of a forest including, water, soils, wildlife.
+Students’ identify the ways that we interact with forest landscapes and the role we can all play in the future of forests.

 Our Daily Wood